 Ever order a pizza but start with a salad, convincing yourself it will prevent you from eating too much pizza?
 That never works for me.
 I will still annihilate half by myself, so I would’ve consumed less calories without the

 Maybe putting the salad on the pizza is the way to go.

 Green things were very much absent from my diet growing up, but boredom of the food selections of my undergraduate meal plan that met my picky-eating ways forced me to dive into the actually very expansive options available (oh the benefits of going to a gigantic school).

 But back to talking about this pizza topped with Caesar salad.
 It is cooked with a pesto sauce base and topped with Mozzarella, Paremesan and chicken.
 Then once out of the oven, you assemble the rest of the salad right on top!

 One year ago: Apple Harvest Oatmeal

-- Preheat oven to 425 degrees with a pizza stone placed on the center rack for 15 minutes.
+- Preheat oven to 450 degrees with a pizza stone* placed on the center rack for 30 minutes.

 - On a cornmeal dusted pizza peel*, roll out the pizza dough.
 Spread the olive oil and pesto over the dough within a 1/2 inch of the edge.
 Top with chicken pieces and sprinkle cheeses over top.

-- Shimmy onto the preheated pizza stone and bake for 10-12 minutes or until crust is golden and cheese is bubbly.
+- Shimmy onto the preheated pizza stone and bake for 10-15 minutes or until crust is golden and cheese is bubbly.

-- Allow pizza to cool slightly then top with romaine, tomato and dressing.
+- Allow pizza to cool slightly then top with romaine, tomato, and dressing.
 Add additional Parmesan is desired.